sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - software-version (index 13): A textual value representing the specific release or development version of the software component.

 - version-scheme (index 14): An integer or textual value representing the versioning scheme used for the software-version item.
 If an integer value is used it MUST be an index value in the range -256 to 65535.
 Integer values in the range -256 to -1 are reserved for testing and use in closed environments (see Section {{iana-private-use}}).
-Integer values in the range 0 to 65535 correspond to registered entries in the IANA "SWID/CoSWID Version Scheme Value" registry (see Section {{iana-version-scheme}}.
+Integer values in the range 0 to 65535 correspond to registered entries in the IANA "Software Tag Version Scheme Values" registry (see Section {{iana-version-scheme}}.
 If a string value is used it MUST be a private use name as defined in Section {{iana-private-use}}.
-String values based on a Version Scheme Name from the IANA "SWID/CoSWID Version Scheme Value" registry MUST NOT be used, as these values are less concise than their index value equivalent.
+String values based on a Version Scheme Name from the IANA "Software Tag Version Scheme Values" registry MUST NOT be used, as these values are less concise than their index value equivalent.

 - media (index 10): This text value is a hint to the tag consumer to understand what target platform this tag applies to.
-This item MUST be formatted as a query as defined by the W3C Media Queries Recommendation (see {{-css3-mediaqueries}}).
+This item item MUST be formatted as a query as defined by the W3C Media Queries Recommendation (see {{-css3-mediaqueries}}).
+Support for media queries are included here for compatibility with {{SWID}}, which does not provide any further requirements for media query use.
+Thus, this specification does not clarify how a media query is to be used for a CoSWID.

 - software-meta (index 5): An open-ended map of key/value data pairs.
 A number of predefined keys can be used within this item providing for